ryanatkn/gro/src/docs/build.md

 For implementation details, see [build cache internals](#build-cache-internals).

-> TODO what opportunities are there to leverage the build metadata?

 ### race condition protection

 After a successful build, Gro verifies the git commit hash hasn't changed before saving the cache.